Skip to content

 Prefix-stable system prompt

-The system prompt is never mutated between turns.
+The system prompt is byte-identical across every turn of a run.
 Only the conversation suffix changes.
-This is a KV-cache discipline: a stable prefix means the provider can cache it, reducing latency and cost on long runs with many turns.
+This is a KV-cache discipline: a stable prefix lets the provider cache it, reducing latency and cost on long runs with many turns.

 Progressive connector disclosure